Certificate Overview

 3. Third Year: Finish prerequisites

-• Take any 2 Δ course, such as Basics of Online Teaching
+• Take any 2 Δ course, such as Basics of Online Learning and Teaching

 • Take the Teaching Plan 4-Week Series